jieling-jin/jieling-jin.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jieling Jin, a Ph.D. candidate of CSU"
+title: "Jieling Jin, a Ph.D. candidate at CSU"
 excerpt: "About me"
 author_profile: true
 redirect_from: